Nimbostratus cloud: Formation

 Nimbostratus occurs along a warm front or occluded front where the slowly rising warm air mass creates nimbostratus along with shallower stratus clouds producing less rain, these clouds being preceded by higher-level clouds such as cirrostratus and altostratus.
 Often, when an altostratus cloud thickens and descends into lower altitudes, it will become nimbostratus.

 Nimbostratus, unlike cumulonimbus, is not associated with thunderstorms, however at an unusually unstable warm front caused as a result of the advancing warm air being hot, humid and unstable, cumulonimbus clouds may be embedded within the usual nimbostratus.
 Lightning from an embedded cumulonimbus cloud may interact with the nimbostratus but only in the immediate area around it.
 In this situation with lightning and rain occurring it would be hard to tell which type of cloud was producing the rain from the ground, however cumulonimbus tend to produce larger droplets and more intense downpours.
-The occurrence of cumulonimbus and nimbostratus together is uncommon, and usually only nimbostratus is found at a warm front and sometimes in cold front.
+The simultaneous presence of cumulonimbus and nimbostratus clouds is uncommon; nimbostratus clouds are typically associated with warm fronts and occasionally appear along cold fronts.
+However nimbostratus in Australian east coast low pressure systems (ECL) can bring some of the heaviest rainfall totals on record due to the Tasman sea, which is often warm.
+For instance, Sydney has recorded a 24-hour rainfall total of 327.8 mm purely from nimbostratus, with 100 mm falling in the three hours from noon to 3:00 pm.
+The simultaneous presence of cumulonimbus and nimbostratus clouds is common in eastern Australia, and these storms are called "embedded thunderstorms".